markusstocker/bim-108-01/README.md

 # SW101

-Lecture notes for BIM-108-01 introduction course to XML and RDF.
+Lecture notes for Hochschule Hannover course "Introduction to XML and RDF" (BIM-108-01).